 The Crisis is a decision moment.
 The character must choose between what he wants and what he needs, as KM Weiland says, or between the lie and the truth.
 You can think of this as being a true dilemma—between irreconcilable goods or between two bad options.
 In any of these cases, though, this choice will do a lot to reveal true character and to usher in the climax, which is the next point.

 I don’t think I need to say much about the climax or final battle.
-There is absolute and total universal agreement that a story has a climax.
+There is universal agreement that a story has a climax.

 The Middle Act(s)

 Now, let’s back up to the middle of the story.